swissarthurfreeman/lockers/README.md

 ## Overview

+The goal of this application is to manage a set of lockers within an institution.
+A locker has a certain size, works with a padlock or a key and is at a certain location.
+Users can rent out lockers for predefined period of time.
+(In an academic context, it is for a semester).
+This application provides the functionality to automate locker rentals, manage and compute contract expirations avoiding unnecessary paperwork.

+This backend application exposes a REST api to be queried by the front end for managing lockers, contracts and localisations (see domain model).

 This project uses Node.js with npm and Typescript.
 To run this project please type ```npm run start``` in the same directory as ```package.json```.